Data-Sci-2025/Steam-Reviews-Analysis/data_processing/2-data-analysis.md

      @ complete: logi FALSE
      @ validate: logi TRUE

 Now that’s really interesting!
-Despite having fewer reviews total, and *all* of the longest reviews we looked at above being positive, negative reviews are still quite a bit longer on average.
+Despite all of the longest reviews we looked at above being positive, negative reviews are still quite a bit longer on average.
 People must have a lot more to say when they dislike a game than when they like one!

 I wonder if there’s a trend in shorter reviews that might be swinging this average one way or the other.